Joel-Eagles/Self-Host-Notesnook-on-Raspberry-Pi-5/README.md

 # Setting up a Notesnook Server on a Raspberry Pi 5

 **What you will need:**
-- Raspberry Pi 5 with Raspberry Pi OS x64 installed and a static IP address assigned to it
+- Raspberry Pi 5 with Raspberry Pi OS x64 installed and a static LAN IP address assigned to it (you dont need static WAN for this setup)
 - A domain or $10 to purchase a domain
   - This guide uses a Cloudflare Tunnel for external access.
 For this reason I recommend purchasing your domain through Cloudflare for simplicity